chuckhendo/wp-faker/README.md

 with composer :
 ```
 git clone https://github.com/alanpilloud/wp-faker.git
+cd wp-faker
 composer install
 ```
 ## Usage

 All you have to do is editing the file config.php to suit your needs and browse the wp-faker folder.

+## Don't use it on your production server

+This tool is meant to be used only for development, don't let anybody pollute your website !